thiago-a-souza/MongoDB/README.md

 Having a compound index does not mean that any combination of index fields can be used to execute an index scan.
 Only queries using index prefixes can benefit from index scans.
 For example, consider the compound index (A, B, C), an index scan will be used for queries using (A), (A,B) or (A,B,C), and a collection scan will used for (B), or (B,C).

 For single field indexes, the sorting direction using an index cannot make a query to perform a collection scan because it can follow either directions.
-On the other hand, queries using compound keys must use the same or the opposite sort order specified in the index, otherwise it will perform a collection scan.
-In addition to that,
+On the other hand, queries using compound keys must use the same or the opposite sort order specified in the index, otherwise it will an in-memory sorting.
+In addition to that, it's also possible to benefit from index sorting without a prefix index in the sorting clause, as long as the query has the preceding prefix and they use an equality operator.

 ```
 > db.people.drop()
 > db.people.insertMany([
-  {"_id" : 1, "name" : "john",  "age" : 25},
+  {"_id" : 1, "name" : "john",  "age" : 25, "country" : "usa"},
-  {"_id" : 2, "name" : "peter", "age" : 36},
+  {"_id" : 2, "name" : "peter", "age" : 36, "country" : "canada"},
+  {"_id" : 3, "name" : "lisa",  "age" : 19, "country" : "australia"},
-  {"_id" : 3, "name" : "alex",  "age" : 36},
+  {"_id" : 4, "name" : "alex",  "age" : 36, "country" : "uk"},
+  {"_id" : 5, "name" : "susan",  "age" : 28, "country" : "usa"}
  ])

-> db.people.createIndex({ "name" : 1, "age" : -1 })
+> db.people.createIndex({ "name" : 1, "age" : -1, "country" : 1 })

 // index scan: name is a prefix
 > db.people.find({"name" : "john"})